patrickodacre/odin-space-shooter/guides/part-003-move-player.md

 ```

+Notice, we're careful to cast our `TARGET_DELTA_TIME` to a float _before_ dividing by 1000 to get our delta_time in seconds.

-I would also like to point out a handy Odin function for ensure the player doesn't move off screen:
+I would also like to point out a handy Odin function to ensure the player doesn't move off screen -- `clamp()`:

 ```odin